UWCS/stardust/content/resources/docker.md

 ---

 ## A Python Project
-Login to the DCS machines, create a new directory called `my-flask-app` and cd into it.
+Login to the DCS machines, open you web browser of choice, go to [GitHub](https://github.com/) and create a new repo called `my-flask-app`.
+Leave the repo blank and create it.
+Copy the URL in the address bar.
+In the terminal, clone your repo with `git clone <repo url>`, and then `cd` into it.

 We’re going to use [pipenv](https://pipenv.pypa.io/en/latest/) to create a new python project.
 Pipenv manages dependencies and virtual environments for us, making it much more ergonomic than just using pip and virtualenvs manually.
 Install it with `python3.9 -m pip install --user pipenv`.
 You can then invoke pipenv with `python3.9 -m pipenv <subcommand>`.
 Add [Flask](https://flask.palletsprojects.com/en/2.2.x/) to your project with `python 3.9 -m pipenv install flask`.

 There’s another dependency that we’ll need later on as well: [gunicorn](https://gunicorn.org/).
-Gunicorn is a Python HTTP server, and will serve our Flask app for us: `pipenv install gunicorn`.
+Gunicorn is a Python HTTP server, and will serve our Flask app for us: `python3.9 -m pipenv install gunicorn`.

-Also initalise your folder as a git repo: `git init`.

 ### Flask